reitzig/reitzig.github.io/_posts/2015-12-01-a-researchers-jekyll.md

     If any of that gives you trouble, please do yourself a favor and upgrade.

- 2. That said, I *do* need mathematics typsetting and thus [MathJax](http://mathjax.org).
+ 2. That said, I *do* need mathematics typesetting and thus [MathJax](http://mathjax.org).
     {% marginnote "mathjax" "MathJax is not the *only* way to get mathematics on a website, but it is the only one I have found bearable." %}
     It is a quite heavy Javascript dependency but I think it is worth it.